Man shot, killed in alley behind Miami Beach karaoke bar

-MIAMI BEACH, Fla. - A man was killed Thursday night in a Miami Beach shooting.
+MIAMI BEACH, Fla. - A 29-year-old man was shot and killed Thursday outside a Miami Beach karaoke bar, officials said.

-City spokeswoman Melissa Berthier said the shooting happened at 11:45 p.m.
-Thursday in an alleyway behind Espanola Way.
+Melissa Berthier, a spokeswoman for the city of Miami Beach, said that just before midnight a gunman got out of a passenger side of a white car and open fired on Kamil Patel.

 - Arrested 344 times, Miami Beach man heads back to jail